mazito/zkLearn/04-composite-actions-reducer/README.md

 # Mina zkApp: Actions Reducer

-A more complex reducer, where `actionType` is based on a composite `Struct`.
+A more complex reducer, where `actionType` is based on a bigger composite `Struct` to test limitations on the actionType size.

 ~~~typescript
   class Composite extends Struct({